khaynes6/cloud-infrastructure/README.md

 The `network-setup.tf` file contains Terraform configuration for setting up a virtual network in Azure.

-## Storage Configuration
+## Compute Configuration

-The repository will include templates for setting up cloud storage resources.
+The repository includes templates for setting up virtual machines and compute resources.